tatem-games/verdaccio-google-oauth-ui/README.md

 #### `client-id` and `client-secret`

-These values can be obtained from GitHub OAuth app page at https://github.com/settings/developers.
+These values can be obtained from Google credentials page https://console.developers.google.com/apis/credentials.

-#### `url_prefix` (optional)

-If configured, it must match `YOUR_REGISTRY_URL`.
-See [GitHub Config](#GitHub-Config).

 ### Proxy Config

-If you are behind a proxy server, the plugin needs to know the proxy server in order to make GitHub requests.
+If you are behind a proxy server, the plugin needs to know the proxy server in order to make Google requests.

 Configure the below environment variable.